snpsuen/Parachute_command_container/README.md

 *  The program accepts the name of a target container and a command to be executed therein as input arguments.
 *  The given command is provided by the host and as such located in one of the host mount points.
 *  Upon execution, the command joins the pid and network namespace of the given container.
-*  The command goes on to mount /proc for process utilities like ps, top to work with the pid namespace of the container.
+*  Virtual file system proc is duly mounted on /proc to allow process utilities like ps, top to present the container pid namespace properly.

 ### Workflow details